Article written by Elisa

 France in spring is a wonderful place to be.
 As the remnants of winter melt away, spring colors add to the streets and the countryside’s beauty.

 Spring in France makes its first appearance in March and reaches full bloom in April through May.
-As a “shoulder season,” spring in France means that even the most popular French regions or tourist attractions are less crowded, and rates are cheaper for airfare, trains, and accommodations.
+As a “shoulder season,” springtime in France means that even the most popular French regions or tourist attractions are less crowded and rates are cheaper for airfare, trains, and accommodations.

 When is Spring in France?

-The Spring season in France corresponds to March, April, and May.
+Spring in France corresponds to March, April, and May.

-France in Spring is the time to visit the most beautiful gardens in the country, stroll through still deserted beaches, or go green and stretch your legs after a rather harsh winter.
+France in the spring is the perfect time to visit the most beautiful gardens in the country, stroll through still deserted beaches, or go green and stretch your legs after a rather harsh winter.
 And there are more than a few major holidays and festivals to attend for a truly authentic experience!

-Best Places to Visit in France in Spring
+Best Places to Visit in France in March

-Paris is always a good idea to visit.
+Paris is one of the best cities to visit in France in April.
 As spring arrives, locals get excited about flower shows, festivals, street fairs, and outdoor flea markets.
 The city parks and the Parisian cafés are also great places to be in springtime.

 Spring in Paris is great for wandering around the city, visiting the top tourist attractions without the crowds, sailing through the Seine River or the city’s canals, and having casual picnics in the parks.
 Spring is also a good time for memorable day trips from Paris by train to visit the countryside or explore other historical sites in Ile-de-France.

-Choose Paris for a spring break in France or as the starting point of a memorable spring holiday in France!
+Choose Paris for a spring break in France or as the starting point of a memorable spring trip to France!

 Monet liked to paint the colors of his garden with the seasons, but spring is undoubtedly the best time of year to visit Giverny and its pink house in Normandy.

-Open from April to 1st November, Monet’s Garden in Giverny is one of the best places to visit in France in April, when it is in full bloom.
+Open from 1st April to 1st November, a visit to Monet’s Garden in Giverny is one of the best things to do in France in April, when it is in full bloom.
 The most notable blooms are those of large hybrids, daffodils, and tulips, which are joined by other spring bulbs like fritillaria of all colors.
 April is also when two of the emblematic trees of Monet’s Garden, the apple and cherry trees, begin to bloom again.

 If you have the chance to visit this part of France in the spring, you will be able to immerse yourself in the flourishing nature and the pleasant scent of flowers before the summer crowds arrive.